-I totally understand if you don't feel like writing of fiddling with your blog in the midst of the holiday celebrations.
+I totally understand if you don't feel like writing or fiddling with your blog in the midst of the holiday celebrations.

 This is the easiest end-of-the-year post to write.
 Simply look at your blog analytics to determine which posts had the highest number of views.
 You could also pick the ones with the most number of comments, retweets, likes, or shares.
 Along with the list of popular posts, include a brief summary and your analysis of why the post was popular among your readers.

 If someone had a magic wand and could grant you anything, what would you wish for?
 You could make this post strictly about business—talk about your hopes and aspirations for your market or industry—or you could make it personal as well.
 It all depends on the nature of your blog.

 Now is the perfect time to look back on the previous year and discern what it has taught you.
 Talk about lessons that would be useful and relevant to your readers, not just yourself.
 And share what circumstances made those lessons sink in.

 This is a generic topic you can adapt depending on which industry you're in.
-For example, if you're in fashion, you could write a post on the worst fashion, hair, or makeup trends of 2011.
+For example, if you're in fashion, you could write a post on the worst fashion, hair, or makeup trends of the year.
 As a copywriter, I could write about the worst email subject lines I received this past year.
 And so on.

 I always make a point of thanking people who've blessed me in some way.
 Sometimes, it's an author.
-It could be someone new I've met who's been particularly welcoming (as an introvert, this is a big deal to me), or anybody who has done something I appreciate.
-Doing this blesses everybody and generates plenty of good will.
+It could be someone new I've met who's been particularly welcoming (as an introvert, this is a big deal to me) or anybody who has done something I appreciate.
+Doing this blesses everybody and generates plenty of goodwill.

 Similar to Time‘s man of the Year issue, your blog post could focus on a handful of individuals who have had a positive (or not, depends on you) impact on your industry in the past year.

 Appoint yourself as an award-giving body and recognize the best people, inventions, products, etc. For example, for my eco-friendly parenting blog, I could name The Best Parenting Author, Best Natural Products Manufacturer, Best Natural Health Blog, Best New Eco-Friendly Toy, etc. The possibilities are endless.
-Plus, it's fun to do the research for this post!
+Plus, it's fun to do the research for this type of post!

 Summarize the year that was.
 Point out the most significant events and how these have affected your industry or market, for better or worse.
 This post may take some time to research for, but it ties in nicely with a forward-looking post you could publish early next year.